Sign In / Sign Out

 Alcohol is the number one date rape drug--many sexual predators use alcohol to “loosen up” their victims for sex.
 It’s important to know that a person who has been drinking is not “asking” for sex or to be sexually assaulted.
 It’s also important to know that use of alcohol is not an excuse for committing sexual violence.

 You should not engage in any sexual activity with a person who has been using alcohol or drugs, or is incapacitated in any other way.
-This person is not capable of consenting to sexual activity, even if he or she seems to be a willing partner.
+This person is not capable of consenting to sexual activity, even if they seem to be a willing partner.
+For more information, and the full definition of consent, see the ABOR Student Code of Conduct.

 All cases are individually reviewed.
 Depending on the context and particular facts, the following conduct could constitute a violation of university policy: